 Colombian authorities began pressuring the capo on a personal level too; arresting his mother, cousins and nephews and even his brother, who suffers Down syndrome.

-After spending more than two decades dedicated to crime, earning the title “the last of the big capos” and evading justice since his 1990 prison break despite a $5 million reward, El Loco Barrera was arrested in while making a phone call from a public phone, allegedly because one of his relatives had given up his location.
+After spending more than two decades dedicated to crime, earning the title “the last of the big capos” and evading justice since his 1990 prison break despite a $5 million reward, El Loco was arrested across the border in Venezuela while making a phone call from a public phone, allegedly because one of his relatives had given up his location.

 In 2014 he pleaded guilty to drug trafficking charges before a New York court and agreed to having trafficked some 400 tons of cocaine to the US.